Japanese submarine I-185: Central Pacific

 With her repairs complete, I-185 departed Kure on 11 June 1944 on a supply run to Wewak, New Guinea, her decks piled high with drums of rice intended for Japanese forces fighting in the New Guinea campaign.
 Heavy seas washed most of the drums overboard.

 On 13 June 1944, amid indications of an imminent American invasion of the Mariana Islands, the commander-in-chief of the Combined Fleet, Admiral Soemu Toyoda, activated Operation A-Go for the defense of the Marianas.
 The same day, the commander of the 6th Fleet, Vice Admiral Takeo Takagi, ordered all available submarines under his command to deploy in the central Pacific Ocean east of Marianas as part of the defense.
 The Marianas campaign began with American amphibious landings on Saipan on 15 June 1944.
 With the Battle of Saipan underway, Takagi's ability to command the 6th Fleet from the fleet's headquarters on Saipan was disrupted, and command of the fleet passed to the commander of Submarine Squadron 7, Rear Admiral Noboru Owada at Truk Atoll in the Caroline Islands.
 I-185 transmitted her last routine situation report at 22:30 Japan Standard Time on 15 June 1944.

 On 16 June 1944, I-185 received orders to abort her supply run and join the submarines I-5, I-6, I-41, and I-184 in forming a north–south picket line in the Pacific Ocean 300 nmi east of the Marianas, with I-185′s picket station at the northern end of the line.
-The Battle of the Philippine Sea which folllowed on 19–20 June 1944 resulted in a major defeat of Japanese naval forces.
+The Battle of the Philippine Sea which followed on 19–20 June 1944 resulted in a major defeat of Japanese naval forces.